fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 Revisiting the Liquiñe Ofqui Fault Zone seismotectonics: evidence for phantom earthquakes during the 2007 Aysén swarm with InSAR and teleseismic data.<br>
 **Delgado, F.**, Jara, J., Raimbault, B., Jolivet, R. In prep.

 **Delgado, F.**, Quinteros, M., Coppola, D., Baez, J.C.
 Open vent volcanism unravelled with 22 years of data: a case study of the Villarrica lava lake.
+In prep.

+**Delgado, F.**, Leon, P., Lobos, D., Parra, S., Baez, J. C. The triggering of sub-Plinian and Plinian eruptions: insights from 30 years of InSAR data in the Andean Southern Volcanic Zone (1991-2023).
+In prep.

 Feasibility of melt segregation from a crystal mush in response to the 2011-12 eruption at Cordón Caulle, Chile. <br> Phelps, P. R., Gonnermann, H. M., Winslow, H., Ruprecht, P.,  **Delgado, F.**,, Pritchard M., Liao, Y. Geophysical Journal International, under review.